enso-org/enso/doc/design/engine/engine-services.md

 those _expected_ for the 2.0 release.
 Any additional functionality beyond this milestone is described in a [dedicated section](#functionality-post-20).

-> The actionables for this section are as follows:
->
-> - Determine if the ere is any missing or extraneous functionality for the 2.0
->   release of Enso.
-> - Once we have a set of requirements, these should be prioritised in order to
->   assist the IDE team in getting things working as quickly as possible.

-### Project State Management
-One of the most important functionalities for this service set is the ability to manage the state of a project in general.
-The project state refers to the whole set of the project files and metadata and needs to support the following
-functionalities:

-- Get project metadata (name, maintainer, version, dependencies, and so on)
-- List modules
-- Delete module
-- Create module

-> The actionables for this section are as follows:
->
-> - Are there any other functionalities needed from this component?

-### File Management and Storage
-The file management component needs to deal with both the files storing the textual program source and any data files uploaded by the user for their program to use.
-It should be noted that this does _not_ refer to any sophisticated IO management that may be done by the runtime in the future.

-It needs to support the following functionality:

-- CRUD operations on Enso source files.
-- CRUD operations on user data files.

-> The actionables for this section are:
->
-> - Should this component support git and provide a historical view over files?
-> - If so, should this happen for 2.0?
-> - Are there any other operations needed from the IDE that would fall under
->   this component?
-> - Should this component be the engine team's responsibility?
-It is only needed
-    in the cloud setting and has more to do with Cloud than the Language.

 ### Textual Diff Management
 The engine services need to support robust handling of textual diffs.
 This is simply because it is the primary form of communication for synchronising source